jessepav/lacygoill-wiki-backup/bug/vim.md

 ```
     [1, 2, 3]

-An error should  be raised because the  second argument of `filter()`  must be a
+An error  should be given  because the second argument  of `filter()` must  be a
 string or a funcref; not a number.

 ---